Zalavas: Second Polish Republic

 In 1920 following the Polish–Lithuanian War, the area became part of the Republic of Central Lithuania.
 In 1922, after a disputed election, Central Lithuania was annexed by the Second Polish Republic, and Zalavas was incorporated into the Wilno Voivodeship.
-Since the former Piłsudski's property had belonged to a Russian official who abandoned it, it was nationalized, and limited to the core of 65 hectares, and attached to a military base located nearby.
-In 1934 an association of veterans of the Polish–Soviet War purchased it from the army and a committee was created whose aim was to rebuild the manor of Marshal Piłsudski, who by then was regarded by many Poles as the country's national hero.
-The manor was reconstructed, and officially opened to the public as a museum on October 10, 1937.
+Since Piłsudski's former property had belonged to a Russian official who abandoned it, it was nationalized, limited to the core of 65 hectares, and attached to a military base located nearby.
+In 1934, an association of veterans of the Polish–Soviet War purchased it from the army and a committee was created, whose aim was to rebuild the manor of Marshal Piłsudski, who had ecome regarded by many Poles as the country's national hero.
+The manor was reconstructed and officially opened to the public as a museum on October 10, 1937.
 However, it was destroyed by the Soviets shortly after the Invasion of Poland in 1939.
 An oak and a memorial stone still mark the location of the former manor.